soggybag/Hoppy-Bunny-SpriteKit-Swift/P8-Implementing-Points/content.md

 }
 ```

-When a collision takes place between two bodies the information is stored in a *SKPhysicsContact* object.
-You can use this to find out more information about the collision, so first you grab a reference to the *SKPhysicsBodies*.
-However, you may have a custom class with your own properties and want to access those, so you go up a level and get a reference to the parent node this body belongs.
+When a collision takes place between two physics bodies, the information is stored in a `SKPhysicsContact` object.
+We can use this to find out more information about the collision, so first we grab a reference to the `SKPhysicsBodies`.
+However, we may have a custom class with our own properties, and we might want to access those, so we go up a level and get a reference to the parent node this physics body belongs to.

-With the reference to *SKSpriteNode* node you can check for the *Name* of `goal`.
-You can then update the players *points* and use that to update the **score label**.
-Straight after that you *return* from the `didBeginContact(...)` method, otherwise the player will suffer a needless death.
+Now that we have references to `SKSpriteNode`s, we can check each node to see if it has the *Name* `goal`.
+We can then update the player's *points* and use that to update the **score label**.
+Straight after that, we *return* from the `didBeginContact(...)` method to stop execution of all following code, because otherwise the player will suffer a needless death.

-Run the game...
+Run the game!
 With a bit of skill you should be able to pass through the goal and get a point.
 You can always make the goal area bigger for testing :]

 #Summary

-Congratulations on finishing *Hoppy Bunny*, give the person next to you a high five.
+Congratulations on finishing *Hoppy Bunny*, give the person next to you a high five!

 In this chapter you learned to:

-- Adding a *SKLabel*
+- Add a *SKLabel*
 - Manage the player score
-- Identifying specific physics collisions
+- Identify specific physics collisions

-The next chapter will cover the steps to test your game on device.
+In the next chapter we will cover the steps to test your game on device.